-What Are CS:GO Skins
+What Are CS2 Skins

-What Is CS:GO Skin Wear
+What Is CS2 Skin Wear

-CSGO Skin wear (aka skin exterior or skin condition) is a special feature that is assigned to each skin based on its float value.
+CS2 Skin wear (aka skin exterior or skin condition) is a special feature that is assigned to each skin based on its float value.
 Regardless of whether the player acquires the skin through an in-game drop or by means of skin trading, it will always have a pre-assigned float value, therefore a pre-assigned level of skin wear.
 This particular factor determines the skin’s quality and external appearance.
 Unfortunately, there is no way of influencing the float value.
 The only thing the player can decide on is whether to invest in a particular skin or not.

 What Is Skin Float Value